irevoire/website/content/blog/iterator.md

 You could create an iterator that returns all the values between a range of integer Or you could iterate over the elements of a data structure:
 * The elements of an array, a list, or a HashSet
-* he keys or values of a hashmap
+* The keys or values of a hashmap
 * The lines of a String
 * It could also be used to iterate on IO operations:
 * The lines of a file or stdio